TAKE OFF

 Pepper jumped into her seat on Elizabeth’s signal and laid down in an Anubis pose.
 The bed hugged her.
 A strap went around her chest and back like a seat belt, and then a pliable plastic panel came out of the side of the seat and covered her rear end, snuggling in around her hips.
 Elizabeth kissed Pepper’s head, and the dog gave a little happy sound.

 She turned toward her children.
-Mathew seemed at home in his seat.
+Noah seemed at home in his seat.
 The belts were engaged, and he seemed impatient to get on with it.
 Elizabeth leaned over and kissed her son on the forehead.
-At first, Mathew squirmed and then accepted the gesture.
+At first, Noah squirmed and then accepted the gesture.
 It reminded her of how times had changed.
 Yes, it was expected, but it broke her heart a bit.
-She fastened the last belt for Taylor.
+She fastened the last belt for Tyler.
 The child was so calm.
 That was good, at least someone was.

 “Are we gonna be able to see anything, mom?”
-Taylor asked.
+Tyler asked.

 Next was Samantha.
 She was struggling with the belts and was very frustrated.
 Elizabeth could tell Samantha wouldn’t want her mother to fasten them, but they were on the clock.
 Elizabeth reached in and snapped the final buckle.
 This would be a violent ride, so she double-checked each buckle.